Greece Ramps Up Emergency Effort After Lesbos Migrant Camp Fire - UrduPoint

 - Charities squeezed - Eleven police vehicles -- some stopping the migrants from reaching a nearby port -- and two water cannon boosted the heavy presence seen on the island since the devastating blazes.

-The heavy police presence has complicated efforts by volunteer groups to give the hapless asylum seekers assistance.
+The influx of security personnel has complicated efforts by volunteer groups to give the hapless asylum seekers assistance.

 "The police blocked several roads... there is no clarity in the government's plan and the situation remains chaotic," Faris Al-Jawad, a spokesman for medical charity MSF, told AFP.